-Justices John W. Morden and Paul M. Perell contend that the reference to "Part I of Tariff A" in the definitions of "partial indemnity costs" and "substantial indemnity costs" is an anachronism.39
+The Honourable Mr. Justice Paul M. Perell, and The Honourable John W. Morden contend in their publication, The Law of Civil Procedure in Ontario, the reference to "Part I of Tariff A" in the definitions of "partial indemnity costs" and "substantial indemnity costs" is an anachronism.

 For decades, Part I of Tariff A set out items (steps in a proceeding) for which costs could be awarded.
 For a relative short period between 2002 and 2005, the list of items was replaced by a "Costs Grid" which determined fees in accordance with the number of hours expended and the hourly billing rates of the lawyers performing the legal services commensurate with the lawyer's experience.
-The Costs Grid approach that replaced the list of items approach was found to be inadequate and it was, in turn, replaced by reliance on the court's discretion to award costs as may be appropriate.
+The Costs Grid approach that replaced the list of items approach was found to be inadequate, and it was, in turn, replaced by reliance on the court's discretion to award costs as may be appropriate.

-A document called the "Information for the Profession" bulletin (the "Costs Bulletin") prepared by the Civil Rules Committee's Costs Subcommittee can be found immediately before Rule 57 in The Late Honourable James J. Carthy, W.A.
+A document called the "Information for the Profession" bulletin (the "Costs Bulletin") prepared by the "Civil Rules Committee's Costs Subcommittee" can be found immediately before Rule 57 in The Late Honourable James J. Carthy, W.A.
 Derry Millar and Jeffrey G. Cowan's edition of the Rules.
-40 The Subcommittee issued the Costs Bulletin to replace the Costs Grid (which it repealed in
+The Sub-Committee issued the Costs Bulletin to replace the Costs Grid, which it repealed in 2005 and it sets out maximum partial indemnity hourly rates for counsel of various levels of experience: